Harry Welch (American football): Canyon High School

 In 1982, at age 37, Welch was named the head coach at Canyon High School and served in that capacity for twelve seasons from 1982 through 1993.
 It was the first of his two stints with the Cowboys.
 After just one season, Welch enjoyed success with three-consecutive CIF-Southern Section (CIF-SS) championships while posting a 46-game winning streak along the way, over parts of three seasons (1983–85).
 He led Canyon to the 1983 Northwestern Conference title with a win over Bishop Montgomery (Torrance) 40–24 at College of the Canyons.
 The following season his team defeated Santa Maria 33–6 for a second-consecutive Northwestern Conference title, again at College of the Canyons.
 In 1985, the Cowboys completed the trifecta, their third championship in succession, with a hard-fought 9–7 victory versus Antelope Valley at Canyon.
 In 1988, Antelope Valley avenged that defeat to claim the Division II title 28–22 in what would be Welch's only championship game setback of his entire career.
 In 1993, after twelve successful seasons, he stepped away from the field but remained a teacher at the school.

 One of Welch's anchors on the Cowboy defense from 1988 to 1990 was the late Chuck Osborne Jr. The talented defensive tackle was selected All-Golden Valley League and All-Santa Clarita Valley First-Team - Defense in 1991.
 Osborne played college football at the University of Arizona where he was a key member of the famed "Desert Swarm" defense.

-On August 30, 1990, Welch and his team had a very memorable experience during the early nonleague portion of the schedule.
-Canyon traveled 3,000 miles to Honolulu, Hawaii to face powerful Saint Louis High School.
-The Crusaders had a 55-consecutive game winning streak that dated back to late 1985.
-Welch and the Cowboys completely dominated the game and ended the streak in shocking fashion, 40–0.
-The Crusaders were never shutout by a Mainland opponent before that game or since.
-The 40-point margin of defeat is still the third-most in Saint Louis history versus a school from the continental United States—only being bested in the past 10 years by other well-known prep powers: 49 points in 2014 by St. John Bosco (Bellflower, California) and 42 points in 2022 by Bishop Gorman (Las Vegas, Nevada).